 Bottling and Canning Cherries

-If you’d like to preserve your cherries and pull them out when they are no longer in season, then canning them might be the solution for you.
+If you’d like to preserve your cherries and pull them out when they are no longer in season, then canning or bottling the fruit might be the solution for you.
 It’s super easy to do and they last up to 12 months once canned.

 Chocolate Dipped Cherries